 The Bottom Line

-So, you don’t get the Primary Unit Program, Teacher’s Manual or extended booklists when you order the Daily Lesson Plans.
-You don’t need those things, because you already have everything you need to teach the year in the plans themselves.
+So, back to M.’s answer… “No, you don’t automatically get the Primary Unit Program Tools, Teacher’s Manuals, or extended booklists when you order the Daily Lesson Plans.
+You don’t need those because you already have everything you need to teach the year using the Daily Lesson Plans.”